741 Colonel Ledyard Highway

 months before they even started to dig to repair a fire hydrant.
 He stated that Groton

-Utilities has always provided great service for the Fire Departments.
-Mayor Allyn
+Utilities has always provided great service for the town’s Fire Departments.
+Mayor

-stated that Ledyard had a fire hydrant that was poorly place on the Multi-Use
+Allyn stated that Ledyard had a fire hydrant that was poorly placed on the Multi-Use

-Pathway at the intersection r of Gallup Hill Road and Colonel Ledyard Highway, and
+Pathway at the intersection of Gallup Hill Road and Colonel Ledyard Highway, and

 he noted that Groton Utilities was meticulous in moving the fire hydrant across the